ZeeCoder/bread/README.md

 - A way to change flour labels
 - Duplicate weight button (to get 2 loaves instead of 1 for example)
 - notice about app updates
+- login to store last calculation in the cloud (firebase?)
+- bookmarking of calculations